ABSTRACT

 - Related Works

-- Design And Implementation Of A Computer Based Income Tax ( A Case Study Of Board Of Internal Revenue Enugu)
+- Design And Implementation Of Computer Accounting System Of A Non-profitable Organisaiton (a Case Study Of Grail Movement Enugu)